Pluto-XI/Blessed-by-Grassley-Collection/README.md

 This version has off-chain data hosted on IPFS: 0x3c82b9345f3E216AdF0B6a0Dec7Ee682850C80d1

-## Minting NFTs with static SVGs
+## Minting NFTs with static SVGs & On-chain hosting.
-This was kinda wild learning that SVGs can be encoded decoded by a browser.
-I learned I could encode an SVG using <a href="https://www.utilities-online.info/base64?utm_source=buildspace.so&utm_medium=buildspace_project">Base64</a> and pasting it into my browser to see it.
+This was kinda wild learning that SVGs can be encoded/decoded by a browser.
+I learned I could encode an SVG using <a href="https://www.utilities-online.info/base64?utm_source=buildspace.so&utm_medium=buildspace_project">Base64</a> and paste it into my browser to see it.

 ```
 data:image/svg+xml;base64,INSERT_YOUR_BASE64_ENCODED_SVG_HERE
 ```

-This allows us to ditch the URI in the JSON metadata and using the encoded string instead.
+This allows us to ditch the URI in the JSON metadata and use the encoded string instead.
 We just point to the string instead.
 BUT WAIT, if the site we used to host our json metadata goes down, we'll lose Troy forever. <b>So let's encode the whole JSON file</b>.
 Our browser can parse this as well,